 Drip brew coffee should be ground finer than percolator or French press.
 It should feel like sand.

 This one is tricky.
 Espresso is both a roast and a grind and that throws a LOT of people off.
 You can put ANY coffee bean, espresso ROAST or otherwise, through your espresso maker.

 Especially with espresso, it’s always best to buy the whole beans and grind them yourself.
 If you buy a bag of espresso at the store and it’s ground, odds are it’s ground for a drip brewer and NOT for an espresso maker.
 Starbucks and Caribou Coffee are AWFUL at this.
-This is too coarse for an espresso maker and will result in weak, watery espresso and an excruciatingly painful death.
+This is too coarse for an espresso maker and will result in weak, watery espresso.
 Even if it isn’t labeled as drip grind, you can tell it is if you read the instructions.
 If it says to use 1 tablespoon of coffee for 6-8 ounces of water, then it’s drip grind.
 You can actually grind any roast of coffee into espresso, but we’ll get to that another time.
-Well ground espresso should look like fine sugar.
-If it’s more like flour or powdered sugar, your espresso maker will clog and you’ll probably get cancer, so watch for that.
+Well-ground espresso should look like fine sugar.
+If it’s more like flour or powdered sugar, your espresso maker will clog and spray hot water everywhere, so watch for that.